8Mind/MNIST-no-ML/README.md

 # simple-MNIST
-A simple way of inference for MNIST data that is 96.91% accurate, without involving any **machine learning**.
+A simple way of inference for MNIST data that is 96.91% accurate, not involving any *machine learning*.

 # How does it work?
 + Each image lies in a vector space of dimension 28*28.